Anuradhapura period: Middle Anuradhapura period (463–691)

-Late Anuradhapura period (691-1017)
+Late Anuradhapura period (691–1017)

 Lambakanna

-Manavanna (684–718) – seized the throne with Pallava help.
-Manavamma introduced Pallava patronage for three centuries.

-By the 9th century, with the Pandyan ascendancy in southern India, Anuradhapura was sacked.
-However, the Sinhalese invaded Pandya using a rival prince, and Madurai itself was sacked.
-Mahinda V (982–1029) – was the last Sinhalese monarch of Anuradhapura.
-He fled to Ruhuna, where, in 1017, the Chola took him to prison and he died in India.
+Manavanna (684–718 CE) seized the throne with the support of the Pallavas, introducing Pallava patronage that lasted for three centuries.
+By the 9th century, however, the Pandyan ascendancy in southern India led to the sacking of Anuradhapura.
+In response, the Sinhalese mounted a counter-invasion using a rival Pandya prince, ultimately sacking Madurai itself.
+Mahinda V (982–1029CE) was the last Sinhalese monarch of Anuradhapura.
+He fled to Ruhuna, but in 1017, the Cholas captured him and took him to India, where he died in captivity.

 Demise

-In 993, the Chola Emperor Rajaraja I invaded Sri Lanka, forcing the then Sri Lankan ruler Mahinda V to flee to the southern part of the country.
+In 993 CE, the Chola Emperor Rajaraja I invaded Sri Lanka, forcing the then Sri Lankan ruler Mahinda V to flee to the south of the country.
 The Mahavamsa describes the rule of Mahinda V as weak, and the country was suffering from poverty by this time.
 It further mentions that his army rose against him due to lack of wages.
-Taking advantage of this situation, Rajendra I son of Rajaraja I, launched a large invasion in 1017.
+Taking advantage of this situation, Rajendra I, son of Rajaraja I, launched a large invasion in 1017.
 Mahinda V was captured and taken to India, and the Cholas sacked the city of Anuradhapura.
 They moved the capital to Polonnaruwa and subsequent Sri Lankan rulers who came into power after the Chola reign continued to use Polonnaruwa as the capital, thus ending the Anuradhapura Kingdom.

 Demographics

 Arrival of Tamils

-Potsherds with early Tamil writing from the 5th century BCE have been found from the north in Poonakari, Jaffna to the south in Tissamaharama.
-They bore several inscriptions, including a clan name—vela, a name related to velir from ancient Tamil country.
-Epigraphic evidence shows people identifying themselves as Damelas or Damedas (the Indo-Aryan Prakrit word for Tamil people) in Anuradhapura, the capital city of Rajarata the middle kingdom, and other areas of Sri Lanka as early as the 2nd century BCE.
+Potsherds bearing early Tamil writing dating back to the 5th century BCE have been discovered across Sri Lanka, from Poonakari in Jaffna in the north to Tissamaharama in the south.
+These inscriptions include clan names such as "Vela," which is related to the velir of ancient Tamil country.
+Epigraphic evidence also indicates that people identified themselves as Damelas or Damedas - the Indo-Aryan Prakrit word for Tamil people - in Anuradhapura, the capital of Rajarata, as well as in other parts of the island as early as the 2nd century BCE.
 Excavations in the area of Tissamaharama in southern Sri Lanka have unearthed locally issued coins, produced between the 2nd century BC and the 2nd century CE, some of which carry local Tamil personal names written in early Tamil characters, which suggest that Tamils were present and actively involved in trade along the southern coast of Sri Lanka by the late classical period.
 Other ancient inscriptions from the period reference a Tamil merchant, the Tamil householder residing in Ilubharata and a Tamil sailor named Karava.
 Two of the five ancient inscriptions referring to the Damedas (Tamils) are in Periya Pullyakulam in the Vavuniya District, one is in Seruvavila district in Trincomalee District, one is in Kuduvil in Amparai District and one is in Anuradhapura.
-Mention is made in literary sources of Tamil rulers bringing horses to the island in water craft in the second century BCE, most likely arriving at Kudiramalai.
+Literary sources also mention Tamil rulers bringing horses to the island in water craft in the second century BCE, most likely arriving at Kudiramalai.
 Historical records establish that Tamil kingdoms in modern India were closely involved in the island's affairs from about the 2nd century BCE.